Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 FAQ

-Does Bark actually read my kid's Roblox chat?
+Can any app read my child's Roblox chat?

 What about VPNs?
 Can my kid bypass monitoring with one?

 Yes, partially.
-A VPN can route traffic around some network-level filters (like Circle Home Plus on a router).
-It's much harder for a child to bypass device-level apps like Bark that are installed directly on the phone, since the app monitors at the OS level rather than the network level.
+A VPN can route traffic around network-level filters like Circle Home Plus.
+It's harder to bypass device-level apps that are installed directly on the phone, since they work at the OS level rather than the network level.
 Most young children aren't sophisticated enough to set up and maintain a VPN workaround consistently — but it's worth knowing the limitation exists.
 If you suspect VPN use, check your child's installed apps.

-On well-configured setups, no — but it requires you to configure them correctly.
-Bark requires a passcode to remove.
+On well-configured setups, no — but it requires correct configuration.
 Roblox's built-in controls require the Parent PIN to change.
 Circle requires access to the hardware.
-The weakest point is usually device-level passcodes: if your child knows your phone's passcode, they may be able to access device settings.
-Use a separate PIN for parental control apps that your child doesn't know.
+App-based tools require their own passcode to remove.
+The weakest point is usually device-level passcodes: if your child knows your phone's passcode, they may be able to reach device settings.
+Use a separate PIN for any parental-control app that your child doesn't know.

 Two is sensible; three is probably overkill.
-The most effective combination for most families is: Roblox built-in controls (always) + Bark (for communication monitoring) + optionally Circle (for bedtime and screen time at home).
-Running Bark and Qustodio simultaneously creates duplicate notifications without much additional coverage.
+The most effective combination for most families is Roblox built-in controls (always) plus one add-on that matches your main concern — Circle for home screen-time enforcement, or Qustodio/Mobicip for per-device limits and filtering.
+Running two overlapping screen-time apps creates duplicate work without much extra coverage.
 Pick the one that covers your primary concern and add a second only if there's a genuine gap.

 ---